ymath-io/ymath.io/content/courses/math-programming/index.md

 ---

 Often, we come across functions that we do not know how to evaluate without having qualitative knowledge of the input value.
-For example, $\sin(x)$, $\max(x, y)$[^1] , and $|x|$. achieve a certain value, but there's no clear formula we can use to evaluate the function.
+For example, $\sin(x)$, $\max(x, y)$[^1] , and $|x|$.

 For example, how do we compute  $\min(x,y)$  without knowing beforehand what  $x$  and  $y$  are, using only a basic calculator[^2]?